-- EAPS 10000 Planet Earth

-- EAPS 10900 The Dynamic Earth
+EAPS 10900 - The Dynamic Earth

-- EAPS 11100 Physical Geology

-- EAPS 22100 Survey Of Atmospheric Science and

-- EAPS 23000 Laboratory In Atmospheric Science

-- EAPS 22500 Science Of The Atmosphere and

-EAPS 23000 - Laboratory In Atmospheric Science
+- EAPS 22100 Survey Of Atmospheric Science - EAPS 23000 Laboratory In Atmospheric Science Option V - EAPS 22500 Science Of The Atmosphere - EAPS 23000 Laboratory In Atmospheric Science

-Choose one option below; satisfies Quantitative Reasoning for core.
+Choose one option below; only Chemistry or Biology students may choose Option I. Satisfies Quantitative Reasoning for Core.